About the conference

 Papers sent to the conference can be full papers (6-8 pages long in LNCS format) or short papers (4-6 pages long).
 Full papers will be presented as presentations, and short papers can be presented as posters or presentations, depending on the decision of the conference organisers and authors.

 Submissions must be original and should not have been published previously or be under consideration for publication while being evaluated for this conference.

-The conference proceedings will be published in cooperation with Springer in the Advances in Intelligent Systems and Computing Series.
+The conference proceedings will be published in cooperation with Springer in the Lecture Notes in Networks and Systems Series.
 The books of this series are indexed by SCOPUS, INSPEC, WTI Frankfurt eG, zbMATH, SCImago and books published in the series are submitted for consideration in Web of Science.

 For inclusion in the conference proceedings, at least one unique registration per paper or poster is required.